Feni Government College

-Feni Government College (ফেনী সরকারি কলেজ), is a traditional higher education institute of Feni District of Bangladesh.
+Feni Government College (ফেনী সরকারি কলেজ), also referred to as FGC, is a traditional higher education institute of Feni District of Bangladesh.
 It is one of the oldest educational institutions in southeastern Bengal.
 It is located in the heart of Feni City.

 History

 In 1918, various initiatives were taken to establish the college.
 In 1922, Khan Bahadur Bazlul Huq constituted a trustee board and since then the college was originally started.
 The member of this college birth of the first governing bodies were Khan Bahadur Abdul Aziz, Khan Saheb Maulabhi Bajlul Haque, Maulvi Abdul Khaliq, Maulvi Hasan Ali, Maulvi Abdus Sattar, Sarbaprayata Sriramani Mohan Goswami, Mahendra Kumar Ghosh, Kalicarana Nath, Shandip Roy, Sriguru Das Kor, Srikalijaya Chakraborty, Inayat Hazari, Birendra Bhattacharjee and Ambikacharan Rakkhit Roy Bahadu.
 The first chairman of this committee was Akramuzzaman Khan who was the sub-divisional officer of Feni and the first secretary of this committee was Maulvi Abdul Khaleq.